wionn/LFSA-YOLOv7/README.md

 # · Image files are in .jpg format.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Ⅱ _LFSA-YOLOv7_: Suitable for ship target detection in complex backgrounds.
+# Ⅱ _LFSA-YOLOv7: Suitable for ship target detection in complex backgrounds_
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # · A novel network architecture (LDConv + SPPFCSPC-G + SimAM) to enhance the model’s ship detection capabilities.
 # · A novel Alpha-CoIoU loss function to improve the model’s ship localization accuracy.